Technology

-CCAL uses a continuous sequential two-stage extrusion process to produce PVC-O pipes.
-The PVC-O plantĀ uses the following process.
+CCAL uses a continuous sequential two-stage extrusion process to produce OPVC pipes.
+The OPVC plant uses the following process.

 In the first stage, the PVC compound is plasticised, homogenised and shaped into a pipe.
 This is followed by the orientation process, wherein the orientation of the molecular structure of the O-PVC pipes is changed under pre-programmed temperature conditions.